Significant Disproportionality Frequently Asked Questions (FAQ)

 What is a risk ratio threshold?

-risk ratio threshold is the ratio value established as a matter of policy at which the risk ratio in each category indicates significant disproportionality.
+risk ratio threshold is the ratio value at which the risk ratio in each category indicates significant disproportionality.
+This ratio value is established as a matter of policy.
 If a district or community school’s risk ratio exceeds the threshold set by the state, the district or community school has significant disproportionality.
 Ohio’s risk ratio threshold is 2.50 for all 14 categories of analysis.
 In the earlier example of Black students being identified as students with disabilities, the risk ratio was 2.00.
 This district or community school would not be flagged for significant disproportionality in this category.
 However, if, in the same district or community school, Multiracial students are four times more likely than all other students to be identified as students with disabilities, the risk ratio for Multiracial students being identified as students with disabilities is 4.00.
 That disproportionality is significant.
 A risk ratio threshold is considered within the multi-year flexibility provision described below.

 Back to Top